Military Attorney Fort Hood

 - What cases have they tried that are like yours?

 It’s important to ask questions like these to make sure you can gauge your military-appointed lawyer’s experience.
+Gain as much information as possible to build your understanding of the case and be prepared as possible.
 If you don’t feel comfortable or confident in their ability to successfully defend you, The Federal Practice Group is ready to take your call.

 What should I be on the lookout for?